April 24, August 24, December 24

 as a guide from beyond.

 ‘Meet them at the door laughing…’ Like a Porter, we can become a kind of wise fool welcoming life with a gentle and playful wisdom born of deep transformation.
-To be playful in and with life is to live life like a healthy child – open and loving, embracing what comes as gift.
-This is what can await us as we toil with grace in life, maturing into who we most deeply are: love for life.
-Divine wisdom meets us and kisses us at the gate.
+Our practice of meditation readies us for this way of welcoming and nurtures in us a space for playful meeting.
+To be playful in and with life is to live life like a child – open and loving, embracing what comes as gift.
+This is what can await us as we toil with grace, maturing into who we most deeply are: love for life.

 Beloved, you are faithful in whatever you do for the brothers – and this for strangers.
 They testify to your love before the whole Church, and you will do well by sending them on in a manner worthy of God, for they set out on their journey taking nothing from the gentiles.
 We do well to welcome such people and so become fellow-workers for the truth.
 (3 John 1:5-8, RNJB)